A sure sign that summer has indeed arrived is when apron-clad chefs, sizzling-hot BBQ grills and a huge number of beef patties are commonplace.

 After choosing the most suitable location for barbecuing, don’t forget to ensure that the rack is stable.

-A flat surface on an inflammable area, so that the equipment doesn’t tip over and create a blaze ,however, if it is a grassy surface or anywhere that would potentially be risky, have the grill on top of a grill pad or splatter mat for stability and extra protection.
+However, if it is a grassy surface or anywhere that would potentially be risky, have the grill placed on a grill pad or splatter mat for stability and extra protection.

 Wear the Right Outfit and Use the Correct Utensils